grimoireofheart/grimoireofheart.github.io/_posts/2022-06-22-Enter-the-Heartverse.md

 [<< Home](https://grimoireofheart.github.io)

-Starting in April 2020, we've opened the doors to fan-made content and crossovers under the "Heartverse" banner.
+Starting in April 2022, we've opened the doors to fan-made content and crossovers under the "Heartverse" banner.
 As of publishing, the following add-ons are available, sorted by author.

-Heartverse content was made in collaboration with other authors and the Core Grimoire team, but contacting the listed authors of each file is your best bet if you wish to provide feedback.
+**Heartverse content was made in collaboration with other authors and the Core Grimoire team, but contacting the listed authors of each file is your best bet if you wish to provide feedback.**

-### Core Grimoire Team
+### Core Grimoire Team (Tsumi#8400)
 * [Kingdom Heart's Keyblade Wielders](https://drive.google.com/file/d/1D_uHuI2H0TUHerONKUaIVqGtDliqrliE/view?usp=sharing) - New Class and Spells
 * [Warframe's Operators](https://drive.google.com/file/d/1OxYqyuVEvY2QFDRzjrGUxFN3TYkwf0pQ/view?usp=sharing) - New Class